-What you need: Conical flask (100 cm3) with rubber cork, a dropper, digital weighing balance (least count 10 mg or 1 mg), acetone (or spirit or nail polish remover, 2 mL).
+Materials required: Conical flask (100 mL) with rubber cork, a dropper, digital weighing balance (least count 10 mg or 1 mg), acetone (or spirit or nail polish remover, 2 mL).
 Procedure:

 In this experiment, precise mass measurement is very crucial for making meaningful conclusions.
 Hence, you may discuss with students about the least count of the balance and to how many decimal places they can read the mass readings from the balance with confidence.